 The Marietta Fire Department takes an active role in fire safety education and prevention efforts.
 We take the Fire Safety House to our local schools, as well as host number of tours at the fire station for school age children each year.
-We also attend events throughout the area including Grand Central Mall Safety Day, Safety Town, Sweet Corn Festival, BrAva Family Fun Day and Healthy Kids Day to name a few.
-We were excited to be able to return to fire safety education and prevention efforts in 2022.
+We also attend events throughout the area including Grand Central Mall Safety Day, Safety Town, Sweet Corn Festival, BrAva Family Fun Day, and Healthy Kids Day to name a few.
+We also do education with staff of facilities in our area when requested.
+During Fire Prevention month in 2023, we educated over 1,000 students at our 6 of our local schools.
+We also educated 160 children during Safetytown.